uniqpath/dmt/README.md

 There are some more resources listed in [info](https://github.com/uniqpath/info) repository and also in already mentioned [DMT ENGINE DOCS](https://docs.uniqpath.com/dmt) with explanation of core ideas and concepts.

-### Some parting advice :}

-Even if you do nothing else around this codebase for time being, do something else for sure:

-Read this great (and generally very applicable) thought from brilliant mind that helped make digital computing possible.
-This can help change anyone's life for the better.

 <img src="https://github.com/uniqpath/info/blob/master/assets/img/dmt_banner_quote.png?raw=true">